-Cynthia Hogue has published eighteen books, including nine collections of poetry, most recently, In June the Labyrinth (2017), the co-authored When the Water Came: Evacuees of Hurricane Katrina (interview-poems with photographs by Rebecca Ross ), published in 2010 in the University of New Orleans Press’ Engaged Writers Series, and Revenance, listed as one of the 2014 “Standout” books by the Academy of American Poets.
-Hogue’s tenth collection of poetry, instead, it is dark, will be published in 2023.
+Cynthia Hogue has published twenty books, including ten collections of poetry, most recently, instead, it is dark (2023), the co-authored When the Water Came: Evacuees of Hurricane Katrina (interview-poems with photographs by Rebecca Ross ), published in 2010 in the University of New Orleans Press’ Engaged Writers Series, and Revenance, listed as one of the 2014 “Standout” books by the Academy of American Poets.

 Hogue’s book-length translation (with Sylvain Gallais), Fortino Sámano (The overflowing of the poem), from the French of Virginie Lalucq and Jean-Luc Nancy, was published in 2012, and won the Harold Morton Landon Translation Award from the Academy of American Poets in 2013.
 Her second co-translation is Natalie Quintane’s Joan Darc (2017).
 A third co-translation, of Nicole Brossard’s Lointaines, will be published in 2022 as Distantly (Omnidawn).